 user-supplied argument that NDM_EVENT_API_MSGFILE_DISPLAY passes to the message file text action procedure.
-The same method used to pass msg_context to NDM_EVENT_API_MSGFILE_DISPLAY is also used to pass it to message file text action routine.
+The same method used to pass msg_context to placeholding argument reserved to Sterling Commerce.
+This argument must be specified as zero.

+NDM_EVENT_API_MSGFILE_DISPLAY is also used to pass it to message file text action routine.
 If this argument is omitted, a zero is passed by value.